Extract intervals from "mnirs" time series data, specifying interval start and end boundaries by time value, event label, lap number, or sample index.

 Logical.
 Default is

 TRUE.
-Will display or silence (ifFALSE) warnings and information messages helpful for troubleshooting.
-A global default can be set viaoptions(mnirs.verbose = FALSE).
+Display or silence (ifFALSE) warnings and information messages helpful for troubleshooting.
+Ad global default can be set viaoptions(mnirs.verbose = FALSE).

 Value